bham-carpentries/git-novice-python-ci/index.md

 > ## Prerequisites
 >
-> In this lesson we use Git from the Unix Shell.
+> In this lesson we use Git from the Unix Shell, and we expect trainees to be famliar with Python.
-> Some previous experience with the shell is expected,
+> Some previous experience with the shell is expected.
-> *but isn't mandatory*.
 {: .prereq}